lightning/bolts/02-peer-protocol.md

-Note that multiple channels can operate in parallel, as all channel messages are identified by either a `temporary_channel_id` (before the funding transaction is created) or `channel_id` (derived from the funding transaction).
+Note that multiple channels can operate in parallel, as all channel messages are identified by either a `temporary_channel_id` (before the funding transaction is created) or a `channel_id` (derived from the funding transaction).

 ### The `open_channel` Message

 This message contains information about a node and indicates its desire to set up a new channel.
+This is the first step toward creating the funding transaction and both versions of the commitment transaction.

 1. type: 32 (`open_channel`)
 2. data: